ioBroker/ioBroker.js-controller/docs/en/admin/settings.md

 Some installations use dynamic DNS or similar. in order to reach your own domain via an address assigned there. ioBroker supports the automatic request and renewal of certificates in the Let's Encrypt organization.

-The option to use the free Let’s Encrypt certificates exists in almost every adapter that can start a web server and supports HTTPS.
+The option to use the free certificates from Let's Encrypt exists in almost every adapter that can start a web server and supports HTTPS.

 If you activate the option to use certificates, but not the automatic update, the corresponding instance tries to work with saved certificates.

 If the automatic updates are activated, the instance tries to request certificates from Let's Encrypt and updates them automatically.

-The certificates are requested for the first time the first time the relevant address is called up.
+The certificates are requested for the first time when the relevant address is called up for the first time.
 I.e. if you e.g. “Sub.domain.com” is configured as the address and then calls up https://sub.domain.com, the certificates are requested for the first time, which can take a while before the answer comes.

-The issuing of the certificates is a complex procedure, but if you follow the explanation below it should be easy to get the free certificates.
+The issuing of the certificates is a complex procedure, but if you follow the explanation below it should be easy to obtain the free certificates.

 **Method:**